MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/nested-virtualization-azure-virtual-network.md

 * Open Server Manager and select "Tools" and then select "Routing and Remote Access".
 * On the right hand side of the Routing and Remote Access management panel you will see an icon with your servers name next to it, right click this and select "Configure and Enable Routing and Remote Access".
-* At the wizard select "Next", check the radial button for "Secure connection between two private networks", and then select "Next".
+* At the wizard select "Next", check the radial button for "Custom Configuration", and then select "Next".
-* Select the radial button for "No" when asked if you want to use demand-dial connections, and then select "Next", and then select "Finish".
+* Check “NAT” and “LAN routing” and then select “Next” and then “Finish”.
+If it asks you to start the service then do so.
+* Now navigate to the “IPv4” node and expand it so that the “NAT” node is made available.
+* Right click “NAT”, select “New Interface...” and you should be presented with three options.
+* Two of these options are for the Hyper-V Virtual Switch, you should see an option for “Ethernet”, select this.
+In short, select the interface that’s directly connected to your Azure VNet.

 ## Creating a Route Table Within Azure